Can Pets Get Altitude Sickness?

 - Collapse

-If these symptoms don’t improve once your pet is at a lower elevation, your pet will need to be seen by a veterinarian as soon as possible.
-If not immediately addressed, the symptoms of high altitude sickness can become life-threatening.
+If symptoms don’t improve once your pet is at a lower elevation, seek medical attention immediately.
+If not promptly addressed, the symptoms of high altitude sickness can become life-threatening.

 Preventing Altitude Sickness on Hikes